 Opal Cards are Sydney’s contactless payment system for their public transit network.
 Buy the contactless payment card called Opal Card as soon as you land.
-Get $50 on it to suffice for a 3-day trip.
+Get $50 on it to suffice for a 3 day trip to Sydney.
 The key takeaway would be to hop on the T8 line and let the city take you by surprise!

 Once you’ve arrived at your short term rental in Sydney, you can then start your trip and see the best spots in 3 days.
-Get your shoes on, and prepare to find out Sydney itinerary for 3 days .
+Get your shoes on, and prepare to find out the Sydney itinerary for 3 days.

 Read More: 10 Best Places to Stay in Sydney, Australia